 An important research field of the Groundwater Engineering group concerns colloid transport in porous media, both from an experimental and a modelling point of view.
 The particles studied in the recent years include model colloids …

 The toxicity and mobility of chemical substances used in agriculture (agrochemicals) has a significant impact on the quality of soil, surface and subsurface water.
-The GW Group develops new environmental friendly nanoparticle-based solutions with the aim of minimizing their dispersion in the subsoil and groundwater.
+The Groundwater Engineering Group develops new environmental friendly nanoparticle-based solutions with the aim of minimizing their dispersion in the subsoil and groundwater.

 Health risk assessment quantifies the toxicological effects of a contaminant release on human beings and the environment.
-The GW Group develops approaches and tools to predict the long-term fate and consequent potential risk of conventional and emerging contaminants (e.g. nanoparticles, nanoplastics).
+The Groundwater Engineering Group develops approaches and tools to predict the long-term fate and consequent potential risk of conventional and emerging contaminants (e.g. nanoparticles, nanoplastics).

 Environmental remediation, although designed to remedy contamination and reduce risks to human health and the environment, also has the potential to cause environmental, economic and social impacts.
 The Groundwater Engineering Research Group is particularly active in seeking new approaches and tools for the Sustainable Remediation (SR) of contaminated sites.

-The GW Research Group participated in numerous European Research projects, among which GRETA, NANOREM, AQUAREHAB, and REGROUND.
+The Groundwater Engineering Research Group participated in numerous European Research projects, among which NANOREM, AQUAREHAB, and REGROUND.
 It also collaborated in international joint research projects for geothermal potential evaluation, such as GRETA.